 Elections for the Executive Board take place annually and any full member of the ABSW may stand for election.
 Full and life members may then vote in the election.
 In past years a vote took place at the AGM, however, from 2014 onwards the ABSW will organise an 'online' nominations and voting process to enable all members to take part.
 The results will then be announced and ratified at the AGM.

-For full details of the nomination and election process (including how to stand for election, details of post responsibilities etc) please see further details
+For full details of the nomination and election process, and to view details of the 2015 candidates for the Executive Board please see further details

 contained in the members only part of the ABSW website - you will be prompted to login to the site to read this article.